Astro-Stuff/MagicDSC/README.md

 Inside the "code" folder you will find:<br>
  &nbsp;&nbsp;magic_bluetooth.ino - the blue tooth version of the code<br>
- &nbsp;magic_wifi.ino - the wifi version of the code<br>
+ &nbsp;&nbsp;magic_wifi.ino - the wifi version of the code<br>
- &nbsp;counter.ino - utility used to count the encoders ticks
+ &nbsp;&nbsp;counter.ino - utility used to count the encoders ticks